emacs-berlin/emacs-berlin.org/index.md

 November, so the next one is going to be on January 29th.
 That'll be a day worth celebrating, for multiple reasons!<!-- ha, birthday.org remembers -->

+One talk confirmed so far, by Dieter about a variety of topics: building emacs-28, designing charts with emacs and LaTeX, administering directory services with emacs.

 ### Location